excsn/rzmq/core/README.md

 [dependencies]
 # Replace "..." with the desired version or Git source
 # rzmq = "0.1.0" # Example for a published version
-rzmq = { git = "https://github.com/excsn/rzmq.git", branch = "main" } # Or your specific version
+rzmq = { git = "https://github.com/your-username/rzmq.git", branch = "main" } # Or your specific version/fork

 # Enable desired features:
 # rzmq = { version = "...", features = ["ipc", "inproc", "curve", "io-uring"] }

-tokio = { version = "1", features = ["full"] } # "full" feature recommended
+tokio = { version = "1", features = ["full"] } # "full" feature recommended for general use
-# For io-uring, ensure tokio-uring is compatible if specified directly by user
-# (though rzmq's io-uring feature will pull in a compatible version)
+# For io-uring, rzmq's io-uring feature will pull in a compatible tokio-uring.
 ```

 **Available Cargo Features:**